-Single-gas monitors for toxic gases are compact, battery-powered devices used to measure levels of carbon monoxide (CO), hydrogen sulfide (H2S) or other toxic gases, depending upon the model selected.
+Single-gas monitors for toxic gases are used to measure levels of hydrogen sulfide (H2S), carbon monoxide (CO), or other toxic gases, depending upon the model selected.
 Most toxic gas monitors use electrochemical sensor cells.
 If the gas of interest enters the cell, the resulting reaction produces a current output proportional to the amount of gas in the sample.

-Audible and visible alarms sound if gas concentrations exceed preset levels.
-These devices are well-suited for confined space areas containing motors or engines that can generate large quantities of CO, as well as in sewers, waste treatment plants and oil refineries which tend to have hazardous volumes of H_2S and SO_2 present.
-In recent years, infrared sensors have been integrated within portable instruments, typically for carbon dioxide (CO2) and hydrocarbon detection.
+Audible, vibration and visible alarms activate if gas concentrations exceed preset levels.
+These devices are well-suited for confined space areas containing motors or engines that can generate large quantities of CO, as well as in sewers, waste treatment plants and oil refineries which tend to have hazardous volumes of $H_2S$ and $SO_2$ present.
+In recent years, infrared sensors have been integrated within portable instruments, typically for carbon dioxide ( $CO_2$ ) and hydrocarbon detection.

-ALTAIR[®] and ALTAIR Pro Single-Gas Monitors offer several sensor options including carbon monoxide, hydrogen sulfide and oxygen.
+ALTAIR®, ALTAIR Pro, and ALTAIR 2X Single and Two-Tox Monitors offer several sensor options including carbon monoxide, hydrogen sulfide and oxygen.
 Other features include superior dust and water protection, high resistance to RFI, one-button operation, and triple-alarm system.